jeremychauvet/aws-elasticbeanstalk-showroom/README.md

 |------------------|-----|--------|-----------------------------|
 | db.t3.micro      | 2   | 1      | 13.14 USD                   |

 As we will provision database with 5 Gb of storage, this will add 0.64 USD per month on the billing.
-We assume no backup storage as this a demo of Elastic Beanstalk.
+We assume no backup storage as this is a demo of Elastic Beanstalk.

 ![db.t3.micro pricing review](docs/pricing/rds/db.t3.micro.png)